haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III/index.md

 cat xlinks-all-inter-disvis-filtered.disvis| awk '{if (NF == 8) {print "assi (segid ",$1," and resid ",$2," and name ",$3,") (segid ",$4," and resid ",$5," and name ",$6,") ",$8,$8,$7}}' > xlinks-all-inter-disvis-filtered.tbl
 </a>

-The correspondong pre-generated CNS/HADDOCK formatted restraints files are provided in the `haddock` directory as:
+The correspondong pre-generated CNS/HADDOCK formatted restraints files are provided in the `restraints` directory as:

   * `xlinks-all-inter.tbl`
   * `xlinks-all-inter-disvis-filtered.tbl`